-A. Joint statement issued by the Local Government Association on the adoption of the LGA Model Code of conduct 2020 role.
+Joint statement issued by the Local Government Association on the adoption of the LGA Model Code of conduct 2020

+The role of councillor across all tiers of local government is a vital part of our country's system of democracy.
+It is important that as councillors we can be held accountable and all adopt the behaviours and responsibilities associated with the role.
 Our conduct as an individual councillor affects the reputation of all councillors.
 We want the role of councillor to be one that people aspire to.
 We also want individuals from a range of backgrounds and circumstances to be putting themselves forward to become councillors.